-We can also ask whether any other country has exhibited pro-poor growth during the period that we have investigated using the methodology that we have used.
+We can also ask whether any other country has exhibited pro-poor growth roughly during the period that we have investigated using the methodology that we have used.
 If very few countries have exhibited pro-poor growth, then one could argue that we have imposed standards that are too stringent.
-However, we do find several countries that have exhibited pro-poor growth, e.g. the Andean countries of Peru, Ecuador, Venezuela, (Araar, 2012) as well as African countries of Ethiopia, Malawi, and Central African Republic (Bibi et.al., 2012) are some of the countries that have experienced relative pro-poor growth with the mean standard.
-More appropriately, Ravallion and Chen (2003) show that in the period 1993-96, in China, which was experiencing comparable growth rates, the poorer quantiles were growing faster than the average.
+However, we do find several countries, e.g. the Andean countries of Peru, Ecuador, Venezuela, (Araar, 2012) as well as African countries of Ethiopia, Malawi, and Central African Republic (Bibi et.al., 2012) are some of the countries that have experienced relative propoor growth with the mean standard.
+More appropriately, Ravallion and Chen (2003) show that in the period 1993-96, in China, which was experiencing growth rates comparable to those of India, the poorer quantiles were growing faster than the average.

 Since there is no consensus in the literature on pro-poor growth as to the right approach to this issue, we want to be cautious and add the caveat that our findings may be sensitive to the method that we have used.
-However, we do believe that the method that we have used is appropriate in the Indian context.
-Moreover, our results are consistent with those from other studies that have used more expansive, but different approaches towards assessing inclusion.
-Suryanarayana (2009) constructs a measure of inclusion based upon the share of the population which is below 60% of the median (essentially a relative poverty line) and uses older NSS consumption expenditure data (till 2004-5) to argue that Indian growth has not been inclusive.

-Jayaraj and Subramanian (2012) conceptualize inclusion in terms of the literature on the "Talmudic estate problem," which deals with various ways in which an estate can be divided among competing heirs.
-The analogy is the different ways in which the increase in the Indian pie can be apportioned among several groups (e.g. caste groups, occupational groups etc.).
-They consider various fairness criteria and use NSS consumption expenditure data to argue that the actual/observed distribution in India falls short of even the minimalist criterion.
-Their methodology is in the spirit of the absolute approach and uses the entire distribution.
-Our findings are also consistent with some studies from other social sciences (e.g. Kohli 2012) which have argued that the gains from Indian growth are being captured by the elite and the middle classes and the benefits for the poor are marginal.
+However, we do believe that the method we have used is appropriate in the Indian context.
+Moreover, our results are consistent with those from other studies that have used different approaches towards assessing inclusion.
+Suryanarayana (2008) constructs a measure of inclusion based upon the share of the population which is below 60% of the median (essentially a relative poverty line) and uses older NSS consumption expenditure data (till 2004-5).
+This poverty line is actually low and the methodology (unlike ours) does not involve examining all the poor quantiles - nevertheless, he finds that Indian growth has not been inclusive.
+Jayaraj and Subramanian (2012a) conceptualize inclusion in terms of the literature on the "Talmudic estate problem," which deals with various ways in which an estate can be divided among competing heirs.
+The analogy is the different ways in which the increase in the Indian pie can be apportioned among various quantiles and groups (castes, occupations).
+They consider different fairness criteria and use NSS consumption expenditure data to argue that the actual/observed distribution in India falls short of even the minimally acceptable criterion.
+Their methodology is in the spirit of the absolute approach, which is stronger - we have shown that even with the relative approach, there is no evidence for inclusion.